-Categorization Open Ended Response

-General Funding for these planning councils is subject to legislative appropriations.
-What happens when the legislature

-does not choose to fund the councils?
+Categorization Open Ended Response General Funding for these planning councils is subject to legislative appropriations.
+What happens when the legislature does not choose to fund the councils?
 General NMWA DOES NOT SUPPORT: As explained in our Guideline 2.0 comment, it is premature to draft Guidelines.

-As recommendations for implementing Rules, Guidelines should be drafted after we have quasi-final or

-approved Rules.

-General This structure appears negative in several ways:

-1. Lack of Direct

-2. Funding Uncertainty

-3. Top-Down Control Without Local Autonomy

-Categorization Open Ended Response

-4. No Guarantee of Implementation

-5. Bureaucratic Complexity

-Overall, this approach places significant responsibility on Planning Councils while limiting their autonomy and resources, making it difficult to achieve meaningful water security solutions.

-General With the proposed obligations, responsibilities, financial committments and time committments set out in the

-Draft, it is going to be almost impossible to get people to volunteer for the councils in rural areas.
+As recommendations for implementing Rules, Guidelines should be drafted after we have quasi-final or approved Rules.
+General This structure appears negative in several ways: 1.
+Lack of Direct 2.
+Funding Uncertainty 3.
+Top-Down Control Without Local Autonomy 4.
+No Guarantee of Implementation 5.
+Bureaucratic Complexity Overall, this approach places significant responsibility on Planning Councils while limiting their autonomy and resources, making it difficult to achieve meaningful water security solutions.
+General With the proposed obligations, responsibilities, financial committments and time committments set out in the Draft, it is going to be almost impossible to get people to volunteer for the councils in rural areas.
+General NO guide lines NO committee General As expressed earlier, this section divorces ISC from performing any truly supportive and meaningful role in the planning.
+There are no clear funding mechanisms even for the internal ISC planning program and therefore, no consistent project management support.
+Projects will fail without consistent oversight and guidance from the state.
+General Again, who is going to do this on a Council?
+Do you expect this to be done as a volunteer?
 Other No Government.